-- We advise you to exercise normal safety precautions in the Solomon Islands.
+- We advise you to exercise normal safety precautions in other parts of the Solomon Islands.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 - Political violence, civil unrest and protests occur from time to time in Solomon Islands and may coincide with sittings of Parliament, high profile investigations or court cases, periods of political uncertainty or industrial relations disputes.

 - You should avoid any protests, political rallies and concerts as they may turn violent.
 You should exercise caution and follow the instructions of local authorities.